Senths02/portfolio/src/content/world-cup-moments.md

 >I asked participants to imagine they were about to stream a football match on BBC Sport.
 And prompted them for their thoughts as they went through the prototypes.

-The feedback helped to refine the interaction.
-I removed the pagination on the information panels, as the preference was unanimously to scroll.
-And made the ability to scroll clearer.

-The feedback also gave us more confidence in the iconography, text changes, and designs for smaller screens (which couldn't display the full experience).
+The feedback helped to refine the interaction and gave us more confidence in the iconography, text changes, and designs for smaller screens (which couldn't display the full experience).

 >In addition to testing the UI and interaction design, I also asked participants which key moments and stats they expected to find.